top of page

 Undergraduate research assistant & LSAMP student (Summer 2021-Fall 2024)

-Kaisy is majoring in Biology.
-She joined the Ravenscraft lab in the Summer of 2021 as an LSAMP student from Tarrant Community College, continued as a student employee, and eventually transferred to UTA.
-She worked on lethality experiments seeking to clarify why Leptoglossus phyllopus’ necessary symbiont, Caballeronia, isn’t vertically transmitted from generation to generation, assisted with bug rearing and colony maintenance, and conducted an independent research project on the comparative genomics of Caballeronia symbionts.
-Kaisy is currently wrapping up her genomics project with us while also conducting research in Esther Betran's lab.
+Kaisy joined the lab as an LSAMP student from Tarrant Community College, continued as a student employee, and eventually transferred to UTA.
+She worked with Patrick Stillson to test whether the outcomes of the bug-Caballeronia symbiosis are temperature dependent and conducted an independent research project on the comparative genomics of Caballeronia symbionts.

 Jeremy Wilson.jpg